rmagick-temp/rmagick/README.txt

 __RubyForge:__ <http://rubyforge.org/projects/rmagick/>

 <h2 id="new">What's new?</h2>
-RMagick 0.0.0$ incorporates all changes and bug fixes from RMagick 1.15.12.
+RMagick 2.0.0 incorporates all changes and bug fixes from RMagick 1.15.13.
-Additionally,

-* The installation procedure is pure Ruby.
-* The minimum version of Ruby is 1.8.2.
-* The minimum version of ImageMagick is 6.3.0.
-* GraphicsMagick is not supported.
-* The following GraphicsMagick-only methods are no longer available:
-Image#grayscale\_pseudo\_class, Image#statistics.
-* The following deprecated methods are no longer available:
-Image#random\_channel\_threshold, Image#channel\_threshold, Image#montage=,
-Image#image\_type=, Image::Info#tile\_info, Image#tile\_info=,
-Image::Info#tile, Image::Info#tile=, Image::Info#subimage, Image::Info#subimage=,
-Image::Info#subrange, Image::Info#subrange=, Magick.set_monitor.
-* The following methods have been added:
-Image::Info#stroke=, Image::Info#stroke\_width= and Image::Info#undercolor=,
-Draw#fill_pattern= and Draw#stroke\_pattern=, Image#destroy!, Image#destroyed?,
-Image#check\_destroyed, Magick.trace\_proc, Image.combine, Image#separate,
-Image#distort, Image#each\_pixel.
-* Magick::MaxRGB is deprecated (but still available).
-Use Magick::QuantumRange
-instead.
-* RMagick works with the Q32 version of ImageMagick.

-Various other minor bug fixes and upgrades.
+See the ChangeLog for additional changes and bug fixes in later releases.

 <h2 id="prereq">Prerequisites</h2>

 __O/S:__ Linux, Sun Solaris, Cygwin, FreeBSD, OS X.

 __Ruby__ 1.8.2 or later.
 You can get Ruby from <http://www.ruby-lang.org>.
+The use of versions of Ruby older than 1.8.4 is deprecated and may be removed in a future release.

 __ImageMagick__ 6.3.0 or later.
 You can get ImageMagick from
 <http://www.imagemagick.org>.

 <h2 id="install">Installation</h2>

-The installation procedure for RMagick 0.0.0 is different from that used in earlier releases.
 Before installing RMagick, you must install ImageMagick.
 Complete and up-to-date instructions for installing ImageMagick on Linux, *BSD, and other *nix-type O/S's are available at <http://rmagick.rubyforge.org/install-linux.html>, steps 0, 1, 2.